kenjdavidson/kenjdavidson.content/writing/2016-04-11---android-recyclerview.adapter/index.md

 ---
-type: Post
-title: Android RecyclerView.
-Adapter implements Filterable
+title: "Android RecyclerView.
+Adapter implements Filterable"
+description:
-summary: A quick little walk through of how I added filter functionality to my Wingapedia app using Android's RecyclerView.Adapter and Filterable.
+  A quick little walk through of how I added filter functionality to my Wingapedia app using Android's RecyclerView.Adapter and Filterable.
-category: Technology
+date: 2016-04-11
 tags: [Java, Android]
+slig: "/2017/04/11/android-recyclerview.adapter"
 ---

 While working with the `RecyclerView.Adapter` while building my Wingapedia Android app I needed to write a custom filter.
 Essentially I had two groupings of flavours and temperatures (I have to admit, now that I look back I definitely did some things wrong when designing this, but that's for another post) which I wanted to use to filter the items in the list.